Industry engagement and collaboration at the School of Science and Engineering

 - Forensic Sciences

-We have a wide range of laboratories which are aligned to our research clusters and expertise.
-Our facilities are available to help with fundamental and applied research (for example, Applied Laser Technology Laboratory) through to large scale testing (e.g. SMART Lab including micro CT and Centrifuge).
-We can also help with interpretation of test data arising from service testing and consultancy.
+Our facilities are available to help with fundamental and applied research (for example Applied Laser Technology Laboratory) through to large-scale testing (for example SMART Lab including micro CT, Centrifuge, and structural element testing).
+SSEN can also help with the interpretation of test data arising from service testing and consultancy.

 Developing your workforce